 The season’s organ activities include a recital at the Stiftskirche in Kyllburg, Germany, recitals on two of the great organs of New York City – those at the Cathedral of St. John the Divine and the Church of St. Ignatius Loyola – and three performances as soloist in the Saint-Saëns “Organ Symphony” with the New York Philharmonic led by Antonio Pappano.

-Recent notable performances have included: at the Cathedral of St. John the Divine, a series of themed programs with world- and early-music ensemble Rose of the Compass; with Musica Sacra, an acclaimed performance of Rachmaninoff’s All-Night Vigil, and the New York premiere of Jocelyn Hagen’s amass; and with the Oratorio Society of New York, the world premiere of Juraj Filas’s Song of Solomon, and performances of Paul Moravec’s Blizzard Voices and Songs of Love and War, and Mozart’s arrangement of Handel’s Messiah.
+Among Kent’s recent notable performances: at the Cathedral of St. John the Divine, Verdi’s Requiem, Mahler’s “Symphony of a Thousand,” and Britten’s War Requiem performed by the Oratorio Society of New York and the Symphony and Symphonic Chorus of the Manhattan School of Music, the New York premiere of Einojuhani Rautaavara’s Vigilia that Opera News called “a choral concert for the ages,” and programs of early music with the Cathedral Choir in the Chapel of St. James; with Musica Sacra, world premieres of music by Juraj Filas, Michael Gilbertson, and Robert Paterson and an acclaimed performance of Rachmaninoff’s All-Night Vigil; and with the Oratorio Society of New York, the world premiere of Juraj Filas’s Song of Solomon, and performances of Paul Moravec’s Blizzard Voices and Songs of Love and War, Filas’s Requiem “Oratio Spei,” and Mozart’s arrangement of Handel’s Messiah.

 Kent Tritle holds graduate and undergraduate degrees from The Juilliard School in organ performance and choral conducting.
 He has been featured on ABC World News Tonight, National Public Radio, and Minnesota Public Radio, as well as in The New York Times and The Wall Street Journal.